AleenaTim/IGN_Code_Foo_Frontend/hisui_powerplant_answer.md

 **Step 2: Some math to get an estimated measurement:**
 - [ ] How much electricity does it take to fully power Jubilife village?
-      - On average, it takes around 1.8KW to fully power a village.
-If we were to consider the lack of electricity usage in Jubilife's village sublocations, it would take way less electricity but we will use 1.8KW as our baseline
+      - According to National Geographic, what classifies something as a village is "a small settlement usually found in a rural setting.
+It is generally larger than a "hamlet" but smaller than a "town".
+Some geographers specifically define a village as having between 500 and 2,500 inhabitants.".
+On average, it takes around 1.8KW to fully power a village.
+If we were to consider the lack of electricity usage in Jubilife's village sublocations, it would take way less electricity but we will use 1.8KW as our baseline.
       - Need to calculate the ratio to find how many MW it takes to fully power the village: (1MW/1000KW) = (x/1.8KW) => x = 0.0018MW
-- [ ]
+      - Based on the question, it doesn't have a specific duration for how much electricity it takes to fully power Jubilife village so the answer would just be 1 Voltorb.

 **Step 3: Final Result (w/ different solutions):**

 **Step 4: Consider possibilities/risks:**
-- For the sake of redundancy, in case one or more of the Voltorbs is unusable for whatever reason (out of PP, got KO'd by another Voltorb, "accidentally" self-destruct or escaped), we can have at most 24 Voltorbs and each individual Voltorb will alternate for 1 hour of the day giving the other Voltorbs a chance to recover and have their own free time as well (because we are a humane society of pokemon trainers/researchers).
+- For the sake of redundancy, in case one or more of the Voltorbs is unusable for whatever reason (out of PP, got KO'd by another Voltorb, "accidentally" self-destruct or escaped), we can have at least 2 Voltorbs (the more, the merrier) and each individual Voltorb will alternate giving the other Voltorb a chance to recover and have their own free time as well (because we are a humane society of pokemon trainers/researchers).
 - Batteries can be effective at containing electricity in case of emergencies
 - Risk of Voltorbs self-destructing randomly so they need extreme supervision